adobe/ust-configapp/README.md

 ## Dev Notes

 Developement require [NodeJS](https://nodejs.org/en/).
-Current release is test and working for Windows.
+Current release is tested and working for Windows.
 Other operating systems support will be added soon.